GrassHopper1977/CHERIoT_Experiments/README.md

 In terms of a repo for an empty project, it's fairly easy to make one.
 Add cheriot-rtos as a submodule and point xmake.lua to it (lines 9-10 in the repo I'm going to link).
 I need to bump RTOS to the latest version in this repo, just run "git submodule update --remote" if you try this out. https://github.com/3bian/3bian-sonata-empty-project
 ```
-I've beeng iven this note from David Chisnall:
+I've been given this note from David Chisnall:
 ```
 For things that don't love in the same repo as the RTOS, you can reuse the dev container (you don't need to fork the RTOS, just reference the same dev container).